 If we focus on the goal (future desire), we miss most of the journey (present reward)

 Consequently, new students may give up after a year or so, hearing nothing about the depth of experience possible in the practice of Taiji.
-They may have been misinformed that Tai Chi is purely a strengthening exercise system or health promoting practice, not realising that without also training the MIND (one of the Three Treasures of Tai Chi) they have barely touched the surface.
+They may have been misinformed that Tai Chi is purely a strengthening exercise system or health promoting practice, not realising that without also training the MIND (one of the Three Treasures of Tai Chi) they have barely scratched the surface.

 A famous Taiji Saying goes: Lian quan bu lian gong, dao lao yi chang kong: